Designing mixed-settings learning programmes

 Teaching and learning delivery approaches

-Educators use evidence of teaching approaches that have a positive impact on their students.
-A reflective approach is used by all educators and students (see table: Teaching and delivery approaches).
+Use teaching approaches that are known to have a positive impact on ākonga.
+(See table: Teaching and delivery approaches).

 Location of learning